 3. U.S. Sen. Tim Kaine came to Fredericksburg in March for a business meeting, but when it was over, I told him I wanted to ask him an additional question solely because I wanted to be able to tell my son that I did: What was it like to be on “Saturday Night Live”?

 4. My son is older now — 19 — than I was when I wrote my first newspaper story, as I mentioned above.
 But his main job now is to be a college freshman.
-This was one of two columns that mention his new school, Cornell University.
+This was a column that I wrote after my first visit to his school, Cornell University.

 COLUMN: A waffling stance on continental breakfast, but not progeny’s academic appetite